Raezroth/Minecraft-Pinephone/README.md

 Install Forge:

-Navigate to your Forge installer, then 'java -jar forge-installer.jar'
+Navigate to your Forge installer, then `java -jar forge-installer.jar`

+TESTED ON:
+---
+Device: Pinephone 3gb/32gb
+Distro: DanctNIX's ArchLinux Mobile

 (Note I have changed video settings to low & made edits to mods configuration)